sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

   - The remaining (uneliminated) boxes are candidates for this particular class of object.

-At this point, if you were to draw these candidate boxes on the original image, you'd see **a lot of highly overlapping boxes that are obviously redundant**.
+At this point, if you were to draw these candidate boxes on the original image, you'd see **many highly overlapping boxes that are obviously redundant**.
 This is because it's extremely likely that, from the thousands of priors at our disposal, more than one prediction corresponds to the same object.

 For instance, consider the image below.